Top 10 locals' guide to Brisbane

 It's also one of those places where local knowledge goes a long way to ensuring a fantastic experience.

-From street food markets and Oxford Street shopping to free comedy shows and live blues music, there's a lot going on in this city.
+From street food markets and neighbourhood shopping to free comedy shows and live blues music, there's a lot going on in this city.
 Our tips will lead you to some of the best things to do in Brisbane from a local's point of view.

 Eat Street Northshore is a clever conglomeration of shipping containers that have been turned into tasty eating, drinking and entertaining places.
 It's a fun and funky way to discover Brisbane's tastiest street food.
 Eat Street's open Friday to Sunday all year round.

 Brisbane's best open-air cinema experience happens in Fortitude Valley at Limes Hotel Rooftop Bar & Restaurant.
 'The Valley', as this area is called, is an entertainment district with a difference.
-It's totally of the moment, but it also appreciates the past.
+It's totally of-the-moment, but it also appreciates the past.
 Aside from art and music, there are retro boutiques and designer dress shops to explore.
+The boutiques on James Street are a great place to start.

 Make the most of Brisbane's beautiful weather and spend a morning wandering around a farmers market.
 Local food personality Jan Powers operates four markets (Brisbane Powerhouse, Brisbane City, Manly and Michelton) and there are several others scattered throughout the city.
 If your accommodation has a kitchen, you'll be able to cook up a storm with the freshest local ingredients.